Investing

 Want to diversify your investments and get steady returns over time?
 It’s easy.

-Trying to beat the market is a zero sum game.
-The equation is simple – every BHP, Telstra and Amazon share is owned by someone.
-If you own the ‘good’ shares that went up by more than the market, then someone else owns the ‘bad’ stocks that went up less than the market.
+The equation is simple: every BHP, Telstra and Amazon share is owned by someone.
+If you own the ‘good’ shares that went up by more than the market, then someone else owns the ‘bad’ stocks that went up by less than the market.

-However, performance tends to ‘revert to the mean’ over the long run.
+However, performance tends to revert to the mean over the long run.
 A period of good relative performance by a fund manager is often followed by a period of poor relative performance.

-Unfortunately because of investor herd mentality, top performing funds tend to attract lots of money after good performance and before they start to lag.
+Unfortunately, because of investor herd mentality, top performing funds tend to attract lots of money after good performance and before they start to lag.

-The same happens with ‘hot’ asset classes or stocks… As we can see with the GameStop example, inflows tend to be largest at the top which is exactly when they should be avoided.
+The same happens with ‘hot’ asset classes or stocks…As we saw with the GameStop example, inflows tend to be largest at the top which is exactly when they should be avoided.

 3. Behavioural biases leads to bad investment decisions